 According to NASA, the total composition of air in the earth’s atmosphere consists of 78% nitrogen gas, 21% of oxygen, 0.93% argon, 0.04% carbon dioxide, and small amounts of other gases.
 Many cellular components are also made up of nitrogen.
 Despite all of it, the concentration of a usable form of nitrogen is very less.
 Nitrogen gas is vital but a limiting element.
 All organisms including humans, plants, and other organisms, demand nitrogen for their daily cellular activities.

 There is a huge demand for nitrogen gas.
 Now the question is, how does the environment meet all these demands?
-Let us learn about nitrogen fixation in details.
+Let us learn about nitrogen fixation in detail.

 What is Nitrogen Fixation?

 Nitrogen fixation is the essential biological process and the initial stage of the nitrogen cycle.
 In this process, nitrogen in the atmosphere is converted into ammonia (another form of nitrogen) by certain bacterial species like Rhizobium, Azotobacter, etc. and by other natural phenomena.

-Plants are the main sources of food.
+Plants are the main source of food.
 The nutrients obtained from plants are synthesized by plants using various elements which they obtain from the atmosphere as well as from the soil.
 This group of elements includes nitrogen as well.
-Plants obtain nitrogen from the soil and utilise in the process of protein synthesis.
+Plants obtain nitrogen from the soil and utilise it in the process of protein synthesis.
 Unlike carbon dioxide and oxygen, atmospheric nitrogen cannot be obtained through the stomata of leaves.
 Because the nitrogen gas present in the atmosphere can not be directly used by plants.
-There are certain bacteria and some natural phenomenon which help in Nitrogen fixation.
+There are certain bacteria and some natural phenomenon that help in Nitrogen fixation.